 • “W” grades will be awarded to students who withdraw from classes prior to the end of the schedule change deadline and to those students who are authorized to withdraw due to extenuating circumstances.

-Students who find it necessary to withdraw from Albany State University must secure and complete withdrawal forms from the Registrar’s Of- fice and have them signed by the Vice-President for Student Affairs, the Vice-President for Fiscal Affairs, the Director of Financial Aid.
+Students who find it necessary to withdraw from Albany State University must secure and complete withdrawal forms from the Office of Academic Services and Registrar and have them signed by the Vice-President for Student Affairs, the Vice-President for Fiscal Affairs, the Director of Financial Aid.
 The student is responsible for submitting one copy of the properly signed form to each of the above listed offices and for retaining a copy of the form for personal records.
-The Registrar’s Office notifies instructors of a student’s official withdrawal after the University has received a properly signed form.
+The Office of Academic Services and Registrar notifies instructors of a student’s official withdrawal after the University has received a properly signed form.
 Students entitled to a fee refund will receive a check from the Office of Fiscal Affairs.

 TRANSCRIPTS

-The Registrar’s Office maintains the academic records of students and issues transcripts of credits for any student who has fulfilled all financial obligations to Albany State University.
+The Office of Academic Services and Registrar maintains the academic records of students and issues transcripts of credits for any student who has fulfilled all financial obligations to Albany State University.
 The official transcript will be issued to any institution, organization or agency if a written request is made by the student.
 Three to five working days should be allowed for processing of transcripts.
 The transcript fee is $3.00.
 Transcripts from other colleges and high schools are not provided to the student.
 The student must contact the previous college or high school for those transcripts.
 All transcript requests must be made in writing.
 Students can receive unofficial copies of the transcript.
 Official transcripts with the seal of the institution must be sent directly to the institution or agency using them.
 In special cases, unofficial transcripts can be transmitted via telecopier/FAX at an additional cost of $10.

 ACADEMIC CLASSIFICATION